eunrcn/tp/docs/DeveloperGuide.md

 * 1a2.
 User enters the fields to be edited.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.

 ---

 ### 6.3.2 Use Case: Delete Internship Application

 **Main Success Scenario (MSS):**

-1. User inputs index of contact to be deleted.
+1. User inputs index of internship application to be deleted.
 2. System deletes the relevant internship application.<br>
 Use case ends.